kwiecinski/BMS-and-offgrid-photovoltaic-management-system/README.md

 </table>

 Longer mounting base are responsible for the solar incidence angle which in this case is 40 degrees
-### 4. Painting mouting base, angle bars and perforated profiles
+### 4. Painting mounting base, angle bars and perforated profiles
 <table>
   <tr>
     <td align="center" colspan="2">